Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £500–8,000/night | Location: The Strand, Covent Garden

-The Savoy (1889 — the first luxury hotel in London with electric lights and lifts, the original Escoffier and César Ritz collaboration) is the most historically significant hotel in London — the extraordinary Thames-facing position (the rare London hotel with direct access to the Thames Embankment, the extraordinary Savoy forecourt — the only road in Britain where traffic drives on the right), the extraordinary American Bar (the most historically significant cocktail bar in the world — the birthplace of multiple classic cocktails, the longest-serving senior bartender in London in Declan McGurk), and the extraordinary Simpson’s-in-the-Strand (the restaurant where Winston Churchill ate breakfast for decades).
+The Savoy (1889 — the first luxury hotel in London with electric lights and lifts, the original Escoffier and César Ritz collaboration) is the most historically significant hotel in London.
+It is the rare London hotel with direct access to the Thames Embankment, and its forecourt is the only road in Britain where traffic drives on the right.
+The American Bar is the most historically significant cocktail bar in the world — the birthplace of multiple classic cocktails, with Declan McGurk among the longest-serving senior bartenders in London — and Simpson’s-in-the-Strand is the restaurant where Winston Churchill ate breakfast for decades.

 Covent Garden Hotel — Firmdale Character